GenericMappingTools/gmt/doc/rst/source/grdhisteq.rst

 being almost white.
 One could use **grdhisteq** to write to stdout or file an ASCII list of those data values which divide the range of the data into *n_cells* segments, each of which has an equal area in the image.
-Using **awk** or :doc:`makecpt` one can take this output and build a cpt file;
+Using **awk** or :doc:`makecpt` one can take this output and build a CPT file;
-using the cptfile with grdimage will result in an image with all levels of gray occurring equally.
+using the CPT file with grdimage will result in an image with all levels of gray occurring equally.
 Alternatively, see :doc:`grd2cpt`.

 The second common use of **grdhisteq** is in writing a grid with